 - Office Location:

 Dr. Delaney joined the Philosophy Department in 2004 after receiving his Ph.D. from the State University of New York at Buffalo that same year.
-He works primarily in ethics, focusing both on the history of philosophy and, more recently, on topics in biomedical ethics.
+He works primarily in normative ethics, with related interests in the history of philosophy and biomedical ethics.

 He has published articles in the American Catholic Philosophical Association's Annual Proceedings, The Internet Encyclopedia of Philosophy, Inquiry, For the Defense, National Catholic Bioethics Quarterly, The American Journal of Bioethics, The Kennedy Institute of Ethics Journal, Theoretical Medicine and Bioethics, The American Journal of Bioethics Neuroscience, and The Journal of Medical Ethics.

 Additionally, Dr. Delaney has written two books on the 18th century enlightenment philosopher, Jean Jacques Rousseau: Rousseau and the Ethics of Virtue (Continuum Press, 2006) and Starting with Rousseau (Continuum Press, 2009).